Review by S J Holetz

 and prog

-metal pioneers Cynic on the
+metal pioneers Cynic

 same bill was a definite bonus.
 Thus, like the terrifying